Night of the Demons 2: Plot

 Bibi brings a tube of lipstick out of the house which takes on a hellish life of its own.
 It quickly possesses Shirley and, one by one, Rick, Z-Boy, Terri and Kurt are possessed and/or murdered by demonic Angela (although Terri is saved when Sister Gloria exorcises the demon inside her with Holy Water).
 Angela's plan is to sacrifice Mouse to the Devil to prove her devotion to him.
 Sister Gloria, Johnny, Bibi, Father Bob (Rod McCary) and Perry return to Hull House in an attempt to rescue Melissa.
 Once arriving at the house, the five become separated and Father Bob is quickly killed by the demonic Rick.
 Johnny is saved by Perry from the demonic Kurt.
 Unfortunately, Perry is killed by Z-Boy.
 With the holy water the group brought, Bibi, Johnny and Sister Gloria kill the remaining demons, except for Angela.

 After finishing off the demons, the three survivors find Melissa sleeping on an altar.
 Angela and Sister Gloria debate on what true faith is with Angela stating "Real faith can move mountains, your faith can't even move a mouse."
 Angela then decapitates Sister Gloria but the sister actually pulls her head down into her habit and survives.
 With one last ruse to save Melissa and the others, Sister Gloria agrees to take her place on the altar.
 Angela then hands the sword to Melissa, promising her a great source of power if she kills Sister Gloria.
 However, Melissa turns the tables and stabs Angela instead.
 Sister Gloria finishes Angela off with a super soaker filled with holy water.
 As the four try to leave, they are confronted again by Angela, who has taken the form of a Lamia.
 Angela attacks them but Johnny manages to kick a hole in the wall in the shape of a cross.
 The cross-shaped-sunlight falls upon Angela and she explodes.
 With Angela and her minions dead, Sister Gloria, Melissa, Bibi and Johnny leave the house and return to the school where they are greeted by everyone there.
-But before the film ends, one student is then seen finding the demonic lipstick which turns into a snake and attacks her.
+One student is then seen finding the demonic lipstick which turns into a snake and attacks her.

-Production

-Actress Cristi Harris was only 16 when she starred in the film, including performing a topless sex scene.